 Atlanta, GA 30348-5069

-Additional information concerning adding, updating, or removing Equifax fraud alerts can be found on its website.
-You can create an online account to initiate a fraud alert through myEquifax but not remove the fraud alert there at this time.
+Additional information about adding, updating, or removing Equifax fraud alerts is available on its website.
+You can create an online account to initiate a fraud alert through myEquifax, but you cannot remove the fraud alert there at this time.

 Remove TransUnion Fraud Alert